k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

    - lu_name
    - column_name - populated with the parameter name.
 The parameter name can be different from the LU table's field name.
    - sql
+   - description - this field is optional.
+It enables to add a short description to the business parameters.
+The description will be displayed in the task when hovering over a parameter, which would help the user to select business parameters for entity sub-setting in the task.

 3. LuParams example: